SBA Loans For Veterans: Guide To SBA VA Loan Programs

 The SBA currently offers two loan programs for veterans:

 Previously, the SBA also offered a program called “SBA Patriot Express Loan Program”.
 However, this program is no longer in operation.
-People interested in the defunct Patriot Express program should consider applying for an SBA Express Loan through the Veterans Advantage Loan Program.
+People interested in the defunct Patriot Express program should consider applying for an SBA Express Loan through the Veterans Advantage Guaranteed Loan Program.

 The SBA does not offer any grants to veterans.
 Find other grant options in our guide to the best business grants for veterans.